rickstefanik/PredicitiveTextEditor/README.md

 # PredicitiveTextEditor
-Data Structures final project.
+Data Structures final project completed in Spring of Sophomore year.
 Type words, and then hit the corresponding number from the suggestions to autocomplete.
 Worked with Katherine Hecht and Julia Hughes.